the1lab/1lab/src/Cat/Morphism/Strong/Mono.lagda.md

 ```

 Next, let's show that strong monos compose.
 This is completely dual
-to the proof that `strong epis compose`{.Agda ident=strong-epi-∘}, so
+to the proof that [strong epis compose], so we direct the reader there
-we direct the reader there for exposition.
+for exposition.

+[strong epis compose]: Cat.Morphism.Strong.Epi.html#properties

 ```agda
 strong-mono-∘